ndtrung81/lammps-plugins/README.md

 # lammps-plugins

 This project illustrates how to build LAMMPS plugins with Kokkos-derived pair and fix styles out of the LAMMPS KOKKOS source tree.
 This work could be helpful for numerous projects which require LAMMPS built with the KOKKOS package and then add their custom (pair) styles with Kokkos variants.
-The workaround has been to copy the source code of the custom styles into the source tree of a copy of LAMMPS repo and patch the CMakeLists.txt with the new Kokkos pair styles.
+One workaround has been to copy the source code of the custom styles into the source tree of a copy of LAMMPS repo and patch the CMakeLists.txt with the new Kokkos pair styles.

 Specifically, we re-implement the pair style `lj/cut2/kk` and fix style `nve2/kk` which are essentially the copy of pair `lj/cut/kk` and fix `nve/kk` into separate plugins.
 In the input script `in.lj` under `examples/` we load the plugins and use these styles with the KOKKOS package and `kk` suffix.

 ## Implementation notes

-The script `cmake/Modules/FindLAMMPSTool.cmake` is based on the implementation by @pabloferz in the project [`lammps-dlext`](https://github.com/SSAGESLabs/lammps-dlext) to detect LAMMPS and KOKKOS targets for the necessary include directories.
+The script `cmake/Modules/FindLAMMPSTool.cmake` is based on the implementation by @pabloferz in the project [`lammps-dlext`](https://github.com/SSAGESLabs/lammps-dlext) to detect LAMMPS and KOKKOS targets.
+This script finds the LAMMPS package, and retrieves the include directories, compile options and LAMMPS flags from the generated LAMMPS targets.

 The script `cmake/CMakeLists.txt` is based on the version provided by `examples/plugins` in the LAMMPS repo.